emqx/blog/en/202209/micro-python-mqtt-tutorial-based-on-raspberry-pi.md

    ![micropython sub](https://assets.emqx.com/images/5aceddabb0706609862ba8f6c8436c14.png)

-2. Use the MQTT X client to connect with the MQTT server and send messages to the topic `raspberry/mqtt`.
+2. Use the MQTTX client to connect with the MQTT server and send messages to the topic `raspberry/mqtt`.

    ![MQTT client tool](https://assets.emqx.com/images/8ebd27d6b93c80dd77a44571557e8bfe.png)

-3. Check the Raspberry Pi terminal information and you will see that the MQTT X publish messages have been successfully received.
+3. Check the Raspberry Pi terminal information and you will see that the MQTTX publish messages have been successfully received.

    ![Receive MQTT messages](https://assets.emqx.com/images/30cf035b0136f7991990705ed76ec24f.png)

 ### Test publish

-1. Subscribe to the `raspberry/mqtt` topic in the MQTT X client.
+1. Subscribe to the `raspberry/mqtt` topic in the MQTTX client.

 2. Run the MicroPython code in the terminal and publish the message.